 Tons of events and festivals involve seeing the pretty Christmas lights.
-And, your participation in these events will, of course, depend on your triggers since there may be kiddos involved.
-But, if you don’t mind them, you can visit the different locations in your area showing off lights.
-My fave places to go to are shopping centers, malls, and parks.
-Also, if there are events or light festivals, I love to go to those as well.
-If going to these events is a bit triggering, you can always drive or walk around your neighborhood and check out the lights with your other half.
+And your participation in these events will depend on your triggers since there may be kiddos involved.
+But, if you don’t mind them, you can visit the locations in your area showing off lights.
+My favorite places are shopping centers, malls, and parks.
+Also, if there are events or light festivals, I also love to go to those.
+But, if going to these events is a bit triggering, you can always drive or walk around your neighborhood and check out the lights with your other half.

 #12.
 Matching Christmas PJ’s

 Another bonus of being childless during the holidays is that I don’t have to get cheesy Christmas pajamas.
 Instead, I can enjoy sophisticated and luxurious nightwear.
 I’m talking satin pajamas, silk sheets, and silk bathrobes with fur-lined slippers.
 Or, you can have sexy adult nightwear.
 Have fun with it.

 I talk a lot about giving back, but I feel passionate about it.
 And a great way to give back is to serve meals to others on Christmas.
 Not only does it feel so good to be there for others.
 You’re making someone else’s Christmas super special.
 And that’s what the holidays are all about.
 Being there for others and sharing love.

 You remember the excitement you had as a kid on Christmas Eve, and you’d beg your parents to sleep downstairs so you could be close to all of the gifts under the tree.
 How magical did that feel nestling on the couch with the glow of the Christmas tree?
 Well, you can recreate that same magic.
 You and your spouse can camp near the Christmas tree on Christmas eve.
 Enjoy your favorite Christmas movies, drink wine, eat popcorn, and rock around the Christmas tree.

 #15.
 Go All Out For Christmas Dinner